 The first immigrant faces a large cost: he must cross the ocean, or desert, or mountain range.
 He also faces a high risk of failure: who knows what is waiting over there and what living conditions will be like?
 The cost is much smaller and less risky for imitators - seldom if ever are unsuccessful immigrants imitated.
 Followers of early settlers already know that the newfound land is hospitable and fertile - and the pioneers are available to inform newcomers about job opportunities and local laws and customs.
-Yet the common association of "early settlers" with "old money" confirms that there is still a substantial advantage to being first.
+Yet the common association of "early settlers" with "old money"

+or "political influence", or both, suggests that there is still a substantial advantage to being first.

-Sadly, as in other industries, after years have gone by and the number of new opportunities for immigrants diminishes, pressure from early entrants for monopoly protection emerges, and usually succeeds.
-Such rent-seeking legislation in the emigration industry we call "immigration and naturalization restrictions" or "quotas".
+Sadly, as in other industries, after years have gone by and the number of new opportunities for immigrants diminishes, pressure from early entrants for monopoly protection emerges.
+Such rent-seeking legislation in the immigration industry we call "immigration and naturalization restrictions" or "quotas".
+While economists doubt that these restrictions provide much benefit for the early entrants, there is no doubt that protection from competition from new immigrants is much sought after.